ioxxoi/floger/README.md

 # floger::pg

-floger::ng is the Previous Generation Firewall LOG viewER powered by Human correlation
+floger::pg is the Previous Generation Firewall LOG viewER powered by Human correlation

 in other words, floger pg is a log viewer with the objective to be uses full for system and security administrators.